vul3vm06/vul3vm06.github.io/resume.md

 ## About

-A senior software engineer with more than 9 years of developing experience on embedded Linux system.
+A senior software engineer developing AI SDK for Windows on Snapdragon.

 Has about 5 years experience in KaiOS, developing Web APIs on KaiOS, a web-based mobile operating system forked from Firefox OS.